 For instance, spending a small fortune on gorgeous office space with impressive furniture isn't going to automatically win new clients.
 You have to be unique and know who you are and what you're selling.
 Live and breathe your business.
 Ignore the competition or you'll always be playing catchup.

 During our last meal at the Greek Taverna, we sat and watched four tables get increasingly agitated by a lack of attention.
 Some drinks orders hadn't been taken.
 Others had been waiting to ask for the bill.
 For us, we sat (out of loyalty) for nearly an hour, waiting for someone, anyone to stop by our table and see if we needed anything else.

 Customers like to know what's going on.
 Much like diners at a restaurant, you don't want to ever give them the opportunity to get up from their table and approach you for the bill.

 Likewise, never give your clients the chance to wonder where you are or what you're doing.
 Put a system in place to provide excellent customer service.
 Communication is key.
 A friendly update each Monday morning, outlining what you're doing that week, will suffice.
 Status reports and shared task lists – they all help.

 During our one hour wait for service, we were considering more wine and perhaps a dessert.
 But alas, by the time we got anyone's attention, we weren't really in the mood.

 Never miss an opportunity to sell your client more.
 Upsell whenever possible.
 If you design or build websites, offer web hosting.
 If you write content for people's blogs, show them that you can also manage social media.
 And so on.

 If you work on a project basis, remind your existing clients that you exist.
-That's whether through a regular newsletter, "limited time" discounts or social media updates.
+Whether through a regular newsletter, "limited time" discounts or social media updates.
 Be proud of what you're doing and shout about it.
-Keep on people's radar to win repeat business.
+Stay on people's radars to win repeat business.